 “We have completely modernized this radar in terms of reliability, maintainability, robustness and anti-jamming, but it also has the benefits of being a very well-established legacy design,” said Paul Ferraro, vice president of Air Power for Raytheon Missiles & Defense, a business of Raytheon Technologies.

 Raytheon Missiles & Defense has updated the EWR array with gallium nitride technology, or GaN, a powerful and efficient semiconductor.

 “This particular radar technology is ideally suited for the sophisticated threats that countries in the Middle East are facing,” Ferraro said.
 “They need persistent surveillance because they never know when a threat is going to launch.”

 The EWR plays an important role in a larger air and missile defense system.
-It works with other sensors such as Patriot; the Lower Tier Air and Missile Defense Sensor, or LTAMDS; and the AN-TPY-2 radar; in a layered defense architecture.
+It works with other sensors such as Patriot; GhostEye™, Raytheon Missiles & Defense’s new name for the Lower Tier Air and Missile Defense Sensor (LTAMDS); and the AN-TPY-2 radar; in a layered defense architecture.

 “Now we can detect targets coming in from different directions much farther away and we have more time to respond to them,” Ferraro said.

 Radars that operate in the UHF band have several advantages over S-band radars.
 Specifically, they can simultaneously track and classify a greater number of targets, and they require about 10 to 12 times less power to operate.